West Melbourne, VIC

 Where is West Melbourne?

-West Melbourne is a suburb of Victoria, Australia.
+West Melbourne is a suburb of Victoria, Australia, in the Melbourne local government area.

 What is the population of West Melbourne?